-The Superintendent of Schools, County School Board has issued an order directing the immediate evacuation of School.
-School authorities h
+The Superintendent of Schools, County School Board has issue immediate evacuation of School.
+School authorities have

 begun the evacuation of children to -

 Parents of children attending School are

 advised to pick up their children at ·

 If you need additional information, you may contact ·

 NOTE TO CORRESPONDENTS:

 This message has been issued by authority of the Boar Additional information may be obtained from: rd of County Commissioners.

 Date/Time of issue:

 Issued by: